FedUni/caliko/README.md

 You do not need to build the Caliko library yourself to use it, and may instead simply download the caliko and (optionally) caliko-visualisation .JAR files from this github location.
 Then, it's simply a matter of creating a new project, adding the libraries to your build path and using them.
 If you're using the visualisation component, then LWJGL3 must also be configured in your project's build path.

-Alternatively, rather than using the caliko / caliko-visualisation .JARs, you could just copy the __au.edu.federation.*__ source files into your project, but you may then need to replace them with newer versions as changes/fixes are applied to Caliko - so using the latest .JAR versions is a cleaner and more hassle-free solution.
+Alternatively, rather than using the caliko / caliko-visualisation .jar files, you could just copy the __au.edu.federation.*__ source files into your project, but you may then need to replace them with newer versions as changes/fixes are applied to Caliko - so using the latest .JAR versions is a cleaner and more hassle-free solution.

-If you wish to build the Caliko library yourself, then it's configured to use maven for project / dependency management.
-Build scripts for both Linux and Windows are provided (obviously these depend upon you having maven installed and available in your execution path).
+If you wish to build the Caliko library yourself, then it's configured to use maven for project / dependency management and the entire library can be built by calling: mvn package

+This will create a file called **caliko.zip** in the top level directory, the contents of which are those from the created **RELEASE** folder.